DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/Roadmap.md

 ## Roadmap

-Coming Soon
+Coming Soon, currently in private preview

-#### Build 10.0.41.2024xxxxx
+#### Build 10.0.40.202410021

 <ins>Bug fixes</ins>

 Number	  | Name	          | Description
 :--       |:--              |:--
-17452	    | Smart Send Architectural enhancements and optimization| Older, ineffective techniques were eliminated as part of the architectural adjustments needed to enable Smart Send to process forms in batch processing.
-To simplify and improve the product's overall performance, changes were made to the code structure during this phase.
+17452	    | Smart Send Architectural enhancements and optimization| As part of the architectural changes required to enable Smart Send to process forms in batch processing, outdated and inefficient methods were removed.
+During this phase, the code structure was changed to simplify and enhance the overall performance of the product.
+Old, outdated methods were removed, and multiple-form outputs were consolidated to use a common structure. streamlining the procedure for upcoming upgrades and/or extensions

 <ins>New features</ins>

 Number	  | Name	          | Description
 :--       |:--              |:--
 17451	    | Batch Process for Smart Send Forms| For Forms that contain a "Smart Send" button you can now enable the ability to process these forms via Batch.
+This feature can be controlled from the Email parameters screen.